News

 Professional documents

-Two existing documents are scheduled for review:
+Two existing documents are currently under review:

-• PS10(PM), a statement on medicinal cannabis and chronic non-cancer pain
+• PS10(PM), a statement on medicinal cannabis and chronic non-cancer pain.

-• PS12(PM), a position statement on the use of ketamine in the management of chronic non-cancer pain
+• PS12(PM), a position statement on the use of ketamine in the management of chronic non-cancer pain.

 Reconciliation Action Plan (RAP)